-Marcia Goldstein is Co-Chair of the Business Finance & Restructuring Department at Weil, Gotshal & Manges and a member of the Firm’s Management Committee.
+Marcia Goldstein is a partner in the Business Finance & Restructuring Department at Weil, Gotshal & Manges LLP and a member of the Firm’s Management Committee.
 She has practiced with the Firm for over thirty-five years in all areas of domestic and international debt restructuring and crisis management.
 She has been a lecturer at Yale, Harvard, Columbia, NYU and Cornell Law Schools and is a frequent speaker at restructuring seminars both domestically and internationally.

 Ms. Goldstein has served as lead restructuring lawyer in a number of major international and U.S. cases, representing a wide range of interests and parties.
 Her representations have included Chassix, Inc., a critical auto parts supplier; the Special Administrators of MF Global UK; lead counsel for General Growth Properties, a publicly traded REIT which was the largest real estate company to seek chapter 11 relief; Extended Stay Hotels, a chain of 680 hotels, which had over $7 billion of CMBS and mezzanine debt; assisting AIG with respect to various aspects of the overall restructuring of the company; and U.S. counsel for Kaupthing Bank, the largest Icelandic bank which was in insolvency proceedings in Iceland and chapter 15 in the U.S. She has also represented Readers Digest Association, Washington Mutual Corp., LandSource, Advanta Corp, BearingPoint and Atkins Nutritionals and led the restructurings of WorldCom, Inc., and Parmalat S.p.A.
 She represents significant creditor interests in connection with the debt issued by Puerto Rico and its public corporations, and in the chapter 9 cases of Stockton and San Bernardino, California and has represented debtors, bank groups, secured and unsecured creditors, purchasers and other parties in other major debt restructurings and chapter 11 cases, including Kodak, Arcapita, Nortel, Allied/Federated, Regal Cinemas, Inc., Washington Group International, Inc., and United Companies Financial Corp.